 Think of a cockroach that flies.
 Now imagine that there are two that have somehow combined into one mega monstrosity.
 Enter the Blackwing.

 Pretend this monster is a lampshade and attack it with a baseball bat.
-In other words, no magic – and only force.
+In other words, no magic – and only attack.
 You’ll need the heroes that can give a punch.

 Line Up: Black Crow, Tracker, Demon Slayer, Trickster, and Death Archer